Introduction

 Increase in non-religion association

-Alongside this decrease, we have seen a rise in the number of people reporting to not be associated with a religion.
+At the same time, more people have reported that they do not associate with any religion.
 So it’s fair to say that over the past decade, we have seen a shift towards secularism.